dinhomathias/Amc/Code-snippets.md

 >>> print([u.message.photo for u in updates if u.message.photo])
 ```

-To reply messages you'll always need the `chat_id`:
+To reply to messages you'll always need the `chat_id`:

 ```python
 >>> chat_id = bot.getUpdates()[-1].message.chat_id